YusufAbdelaziz/HCI-Project/README.md

     - User testing:
         Conduct user testing to identify any usability issues and gather feedback from users.
 This can help identify areas for improvement in the app's user interface.
+ ## Survey

+ - We used a survey as a method to carry out user research.
+Unfortunately, other user research methods (Focus Groups, Interviews, Usability Studies, etc.) are not possible to use in this project.
+ - Survey can be accessed from [here](https://docs.google.com/forms/d/e/1FAIpQLSdjt6DF0jb_zhggrCfy0Tm85hX3a_Japw-sa1wRbaF4-EEelA/viewform?usp=sf_link).